core-wg/oscore/draft-ietf-core-object-security.md

 5. Compose the AEAD nonce

-      * If the Observe option is not present in the response, compose the AEAD nonce by XORing the Context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.
+      * If the Observe option is not present in the response, compose the AEAD nonce by XORing the Context IV (Recipient IV with the the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.

       * If the Observe option is present in the response, compose the AEAD nonce by XORing the Context IV (Recipient IV) with the padded Partial IV parameter from the response.